Tangled hair is never fun, so you can imagine how terrible it can be when a fur-coated cat gets one.

 As suggested above, make sure that you use pet-friendly electric razors because they’re designed to be quieter, so they don’t spook your cat.
 Also, they don’t produce a lot of heat, since thin cats’ skin is quite sensitive to the heat.

-Always skin the surface with the clippers to make sure that you don’t hurt your cat.
+Always skim the surface with the clippers to make sure that you don’t hurt your cat.
 Remember to eject the clipped hair regularly so it doesn’t jam or yank the skin.

 As for the scissors, make sure that they’re blunt-nosed so they don’t stab into the skin.
 Start trimming off the coat from the surface and make sure that you don’t pull on the hair while cutting.